Ayla (Earth's Children)

 Ayla is the main character of Jean Auel's Earth's Children novels, a series which started in 1980.
-She is a Cro-Magnon woman who was raised by Neanderthals.
+She is a woman of unknown origins, simply referred to as one of 'the Others', though possibly a Cro-Magnon woman who was raised by Neanderthals.
+Her blonde hair and light blue-grey eyes, which would be a much later evolution in the homo-sapien species, suggests that she comes from a hitherto unknown species, and that her son was possibly the first Homo-Sapien (and thus Cro-Magnon).
 Ayla was played by Daryl Hannah as the older version and by Nicole Eggert as the younger version in the 1986 film The Clan of the Cave Bear.
 Ayla's character has been described as an example of the "rebellious primordial" that conquers adversity with wit and will.

 Background

-Ayla is orphaned as a young Cro-Magnon child after an earthquake opens a fissure in the ground, directly underneath her and her mother's campsite, brutally taking the woman (and all of her tools and survival essentials) underground to her death.
-It was mentioned a few times that the location of the camp was odd, and not near any other known Cro-Magnon settlements; the fact that no father figure, siblings or other family members are mentioned (plus the odd location of the camp) suggests that Ayla's mother either chose to live apart or was forcibly banished from a clan.
+Ayla is orphaned as a young Cro-Magnon child after an earthquake opens a fissure in the ground, directly underneath her and her mother's campsite, brutally taking the mother (and all of her tools and survival essentials) underground to her death.
+It was mentioned a few times that the location of the camp was odd, and not near any other known Cro-Magnon settlements.